MatthewRockUW/Portfolio/README.md

 I am currently taking one class a semester, scheduled to complete the course in May of 2023.
 Here's some highlights of my work, linking to their Github directory.

 ### [DS705 Final Project - Loan Classification](https://github.com/MatthewRockUW/Portfolio/tree/master/DS705/Project)
 The stats final project involved using regression algorithems and data cleansing to identify if a loan would succeed or fail.
-I'm proud of the details I wove into the executive narritive and the technical writing, like highlighting the credit card question simplifying the loan process and the 2008 financial crash.
+I'm proud of the details I wove into the executive narritive and the technical writing, like highlighting the credit card question simplifying the loan process and referencing the 2008 financial crash.

 ### [DS710 Final Project - NFL Tweets](https://github.com/MatthewRockUW/Portfolio/tree/master/DS710)
 I used Twitter's API to look up NFL teams hashtag usage during games.
 I didn't have great control of R's graphing yet, so I punted on displaying tweet usage by minute.